 2. Find a real estate agent

-» MORE: Try Clever’s free service, compare top local realtors, sell without the headaches
+» MORE: Try Clever’s free service: Compare top local realtors, sell without the headaches

 4. List the home

-If buyers know you’re listing because of a divorce, they might seize the moment to make a low offer in the hopes that you’ll be motivated to sell fast.
+Moreover, if buyers know you’re listing because of a divorce, they might seize the moment to make a low offer in the hopes that you’ll be motivated to sell fast.
 To make sure you get a fair price, compare offers from a few buyers.
-Clever Offers can help you compare cash offers from multiple buyers, including companies and investors.
+Clever Offers can help you compare cash offers from multiple buyers, including companies and investors. |

 5. Agree on how to handle offers and negotiations